mcibique/vue-testing-examples/README.md

   }
 }
 ```
+DI will ensure that the otherService will be instantiated first, using `OTHER_SERVICE_ID` to locate the constructor.
 Check out documentation for [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers#usage) to see all possibilities

 ### @LazyInject decorator
-We can improve injection in our VUE components too by using LazyInject decorators from [inversify-inject-decorators](https://github.com/inversify/inversify-inject-decorators).
+We can improve injection in our VUE components too, by using LazyInject decorators from [inversify-inject-decorators](https://github.com/inversify/inversify-inject-decorators).
 Let's create it and export it in `di.js` first:
 ```js
 import getDecorators from 'inversify-inject-decorators';